Frequently Asked Questions

-A: Each camp week ends with a Closing Program Friday evening, starting at either 6pm, 6:15pm, or 6:30pm.
-Please consult your child’s specific Camper Letter for the exact time and location.
+A: Each camp week ends with a Closing Program Friday evening, starting at either 6:00 pm or 6:30 pm.
+Please consult your child’s specific camper letter for the exact time and location.

 Q: What is the typical amount of money people put on their camper’s store card?

-A: For just a few snacks at the pool’s Snack Shack (visited 1-3 times/week) $3-$7 is sufficient.
-If they want to purchase a t-shirt/sweatshirt or other Camp Hebron memorabilia, here’s a sneak peak at our Gift Shop.
-Please note campers will go visit a smaller, less-stocked Camp Store during the week but you can visit the larger Gift Shop on Sunday afternoons or Friday evenings after the Closing Program.
+A: For just a few snacks at the pool’s Snack Shack $3-$7 is sufficient.
+The Snack Shack is visited approximately 1-3 times each week.
+If campers want to purchase a t-shirt, sweatshirt or other Camp Hebron memorabilia, $15-$30 would be appropriate.
+Here’s a sneak peak at our Gift Shop.

 Q: What happens to leftover Store Account Money?